After coaching many people on how to grow their business, I find this recurring issue:

-Each collaboration can take about 4 hours per month --
+Each collab can take about 4 hours per month --

 To learn how to find collaborators and work with them, take my course: Simple Collaborations & Authentic JV’s.

-If you prefer to outsource the research & outreach, contact www.JaceHR.com
+If you prefer to outsource the research & outreach, contact me for some referrals.

 There’s a good chance that, like most business owners, you don’t understand your potential clients well enough to do good marketing.
 You probably never learned how to conduct market research conversations, so it’s no surprise if your marketing and content doesn’t work as well as it could.

-I recommend doing at least 1 “fan interview” every month.
-Personally I try to do one every week.
-Even though I already have a pretty good understanding of my audience, I keep it up as a discipline to stay in touch and notice any changes in my market and the wants of my audience.
+I recommend doing at least 1 audience research conversation per month.
+In the beginning of my business, I was doing one every week.
+Now that I have a pretty good understanding of my audience, I still try to keep up this practice by doing 1 per month.
+It helps me to stay in touch more viscerally with the needs of my audience.

-Each fan interview can take about 2 hours per month:
+Each audience research conversation can take about 2 hours:

-If so, then no wonder people aren’t signing up to work with you, or aren’t referring you enough business.
+If so, then no wonder people aren’t signing up to work with you, or aren’t referring enough clients to you.

-Spend at least 1 hour every 2 weeks to write an announcement/invitation to your audience about some product or service of yours.
+Spend 1 hour every 2 weeks to write an announcement/invitation to your audience about one of your products or services.

 Lastly, are you spending the time to gather and analyze the feedback from your clients?
 This is how you can keep improving your services and products.